symfony/symfony-docs/setup.rst

 Creating Symfony Applications
 -----------------------------

-Open your console terminal and run any of these commands to create a new Symfony
+Open your console terminal and navigate to the directory where you want to create your new Symfony applcation.
+Run any of these commands to create a new Symfony
 application:

 .. code-block:: terminal